 The wall along the hill and the security posts in Amer Fort

 Constructed with red sandstone and white marble, this huge palace has four courtyards – One for a public audience, the other for private, another for King’s meetings, and the last one for Royal Women specifically.
 The layout of the palace amuses us in every aspect of it.
-It is so flawless that King can travel from one courtyard to other in minutes thru passages without been seeing anyone.
+It is so flawless that King can travel from one courtyard to another in minutes through passages without seeing anyone.
 The rooms are so big and well decorated with astonishing paintings and artwork sustained to date.

 From early morning to late afternoon, we had an amazing experience here exploring the Fort and the lifestyle of Kings.
 We had lunch later on a highway Dhabha famous for truck drivers to enjoy the delicacy of Egg Bhurji with parathas.